-It’s August in Central New York and the daytime air temps are lingering in the mid 80’s to low 90’s.
+It’s August in Central New York and the daytime air temps are lingering in the mid 80’s and low 90’s.
 The dog days of summer are here!
 Summer Fly Fishing is in full swing.

-In the northeast, when we start talking about “summer fly fishing” we are not talking about trout.
+In the northeast, when we start talking about summer fly fishing, we are not talking about trout.
 The stream flows are low and the water temps are high.
-In the best interest of the trout — fly fishers leave the trout alone.
+In the best interest of the trout, fly fishers leave the trout alone.

 The Common Carp

-I bought a cheap Phleuger nine weight graphite rod from Walmart, rigged it up with a cheap Orvis click-and-pawl reel, and then — no skimping — I had the owner of fly shop spool the reel with a brand new Orvis nine weight, weight forward, floating line.
-A nice, slick, state-of-the-art, fly line.
-Cost was $70 dollars in 1999.
+A Phleuger nine weight graphite rod was all I had, so I rigged it up with a Cortland click-and-pawl reel, and then — no skimping — I had the owner of a fly shop spool the reel with a brand new Orvis nine weight, weight forward, floating line…A nice, slick, state-of-the-art fly line.
+Cost was $70 dollars in 2000.

-After assembling my nine weight outfit with a short, stout, leader and 10 pound tippet, I launched my brothers 12 foot jon boat from the beach of his north shore home on Oneida Lake.
+After assembling my nine weight outfit with a short, stout, leader and 10 pound tippet, I launched my brothers 12 foot aluminum boat from the beach of his north shore home on Oneida Lake.
 It was Memorial Day weekend.
+The year was 2000

 I shouted for Jacob to fire the outboard and chase after the carp.
 My brand new Orvis fly line disappearing quickly from sight!
 My backing beginning to run out!

 The knot attaching the backing to the fly line had come un-done.
 Pulled out.
 A pigtail of dacron braid was all that was left.
-My $70 dollar Orvis fly line…gone.
+My $70 dollar Orvis fly line gone.
 That was to be my first round with carp on a fly.

-The smartest fish in the lake, the common carp has intense senses.
-It is well aware of its surroundings at all times, and has one of the most highly developed lateral lines of any freshwater fish.
-The carp is very sensitive to disturbances or activity around it.
-Attempting to sneak up within casting range of a school of large carp — with a boat or wading — is a high art.
+I have developed a love/hate relationship with carp.
+The result of twenty years trying to catch them on a fly.
+Thought to be the smartest fish in the lake by many anglers, the common carp has intense senses.
+It is in keen awareness of its surroundings at all times.
+It has one of the most highly developed lateral lines of any freshwater fish, making it very sensitive to disturbances or activity in the water and out.
+Sneaking up within casting range of a school of carp is a high art.

 Northern Pike And Muskellunge

 Different colors are attractive to esox species at different times.
 Different times of the year.
 Different times of the day.
 Size of the fly is also important.
 In the summer there is a wide variety of different sized baitfish in the lakes.
-The fry form the previous Spring spawn is an important food for all the piscivorous fish, even big pike.
+The fry from the previous Spring spawn is an important food for all the piscivorous fish, even big pike.
 The flies I cast are no longer than four or five inches in length.
 I will often go smaller, but rarely larger.

 Freshwater Drum (Sheepshead)